STREET OUTREACH COURT DETROIT

 Detroit, MI 48215

-Over 75% SOCD participants complete their action plan and are awarded relief at a rate 50% greater than the completion rates of other Michigan specialty courts
+Over 75% SOCD participants complete their action plan and are awarded relief, a rate 50% greater than the completion rate of other problem-solving courts.

 Graduates enter into parking settlements with the Municipal Parking Department to settle outstanding parking-related debts.

 Based on the Michigan Supreme Court’s SCAO publications Michigan Problem-Solving Courts Performance and Outcomes 2013 (where it measured, among other things, recidivism rates of specialty courts and traditional courts) and Memorandum Dated November 6, 2014 (where it calculated the average administrative cost per criminal case to be $508.48.

 Based on 2009 study Where We Sleep: The Costs of Housing and Homelessness in Los Angeles which followed 10,193 homeless individuals and found that the typical additional public cost for medical services for the homeless is approximately $281 per individual per month.
 Number here represents six months of savings.

 NO COURT CONTACT WHATSOEVER

 Based on a National Institute of Health study titled The Cost of Crime to Society: New Crime-Specific Estimates for Policy and Program Evaluation that estimated the total cost to the society for each new lower-level crime (larceny/theft) is $3,523 per case, 2013 written testimony from Michigan Department of Corrections to the Michigan House of Representatives that stated the current parolee recidivism rate is 31.5% (1-yr rate).
 Using the more stringent “No Contact” standard, savings total $46,204.
 These savings represent savings from 6 months from reduced recidivism rates.